mtaylor/tuskar_install/README.md

 1. **[CONTROL] Launch an Overcloud instance:**
    Note - the flavor specified below must match one that was created by you earlier in the Tuskar UI.
-   If you are unsure you can use 'nova flavor-list':
+   If you are unsure you can use 'nova flavor-list'.
+Also note that the flavor you choose to launch the demo image should have **at least** 2GB for Root disk.

         nova boot --key-name default --flavor m1.small --image user demo
         # nova list until the instance is ACTIVE